-distribution.
-However, starting from different values, the $\widehat{X}1$ vectors implied by the algorithm will follow a complex, N-dimensional Markov Chain.
+To provide intuition about this algorithm, Mallows (2007) observes that, starting with draws from the true latent $X_1$ , one expects the iteration to continue to draw from that distribution.
+However, starting from different values, the $\widehat{X}1$ vectors implied by the algorithm will follow a complex N-dimensional Markov Chain.
 Moreover, the consistency properties of the Mallows estimator are currently unknown.
-Lastly, note that the methods introduced in this paper naturally deliver counterparts to the Mallows algorithm for other models beyond deconvolution, such as general linear independent factor models.
+Lastly, note that the methods introduced in this paper naturally deliver counterparts to the Mallows algorithm for general linear independent factor models.